Ketamine and Esketamine: Comparing Treatments for Depression

 Ketamine vs. Esketamine

-When comparing ketamine vs. esketamine, it’s important to note that esketamine is essentially one part of ketamine.
-Ketamine is composed of two mirror-image molecules that exist together but spin in different directions—this is called a racemic mixture.
-Ketamine is composed of two molecules known as R-ketamine and S-ketamine.
-Imagine your hands, mirror images of one another.
-The same, but different.
-When a racemic mixture is separated, each molecule on its own is called an enantiomer.
-Therefore, as the S-enantiomer of ketamine, esketamine (s-ketamine) is literally one-half of the molecular compound ketamine.
+When comparing ketamine vs. esketamine, it's crucial to recognize that esketamine is essentially one part of ketamine.
+Ketamine, a racemic mixture, is composed of two mirror-image molecules known as R-ketamine and S-ketamine.
+Separating this mixture results in esketamine (S-ketamine), literally one-half of the molecular compound ketamine.

 Ketamine Clinics Los Angeles

-For more information about Ketamine Infusion Therapy, Spravato aka esketamine or s-ketamine, other treatments for depression, bipolar disorder, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), suicidality, and other mental health conditions, contact Ketamine Clinics Los Angeles by booking a free phone consultation or calling 310-270-0625 today.
+For more information about Ketamine Infusion Therapy, SPRAVATO® (esketamine/S-ketamine), and other treatments for depression, bipolar disorder, anxiety, PTSD, PPD, OCD, and other mental health conditions, contact Ketamine Clinics Los Angeles.
+Book a free phone consultation or call 310-270-0625 today.
 All inquiries are strictly confidential.

 SCHEDULE A CALL WITH OUR PATIENT CARE TEAM